kirstymcnaught/OptiKeyWiki/Home.md

 ![OptiKey being used to control a mouse click](http://juliussweetland.github.io/OptiKey/images/Clicking_On_Magnified_Folder.png)

-To communicate naturally with those around you click the 'Speak' button and OptiKey will convert what you have typed into speech.
+To communicate naturally with those around you select the 'Speak' key and OptiKey will convert what you have typed into speech.

 [Get started...](https://github.com/JuliusSweetland/OptiKey/wiki/Get-Started)